kubeshop/testkube/docs/UI.md

 If there is no need for TLS (Transport Layer Security) to be enabled, omit the TLS configuration.

-> We highly discourage working in non-safe environment which is exposed without the use of a TLS-based connection.
+> We highly discourage working in a non-safe environment which is exposed without the use of a TLS-based connection.
 Please do so in a private internal environment for testing or development purposes only.

 To pass specific values to the Ingress annotations, the Helm "--set" option can be used: